joe-at-startupmedia/pmon3/README.md

 BUILD_TAGS="cgo_sqlite" make build-cgo
 ```

-If you enable `posix_mq`, you might as well enable `cgo_sqlite` since `CGO_ENABLED=1` is required for either module.
 It depends on your requirements whether or not you need one or both.
 To enable both of these CGO-dependent modules for maximizing overall performance:
 ```bash
 BUILD_TAGS="posix_mq,cgo_sqlite" make build-cgo
 ```